Grigory Goldenberg

-Grigory Goldenberg (also referred to as Gregory Goldenberg or "Grigorii Goldenberg"; 1855–1880) was a Russian revolutionary and member of the «Narodnaya Volya» (People's Will) organisation.
+Grigory Goldenberg (also referred to as Gregory Goldenberg or "Grigorii Goldenberg"; 1855–1880) was a Russian revolutionary and member of Narodnaya Volya ("People's Will").

 Revolutionary life

-Born at Berdichev, son of a Jewish merchant, according to Richard Pipes in his book, The Degaev Affair: Terror and Treason in Tsarist Russia, Goldenberg abandoned his Orthodox Jewish family and upbringing as a youth.
+Born at Berdychiv, son of a Jewish merchant, according to Richard Pipes in his book, The Degaev Affair: Terror and Treason in Tsarist Russia, Goldenberg abandoned his Orthodox Jewish family and upbringing as a youth.
 Having established contacts with revolutionaries he moved to Minsk where he became involved in revolutionary politics.